oroinc/documentation/user/back-office/sales/quotes/manage.rst

 .. important:: You can edit a quote in this way only when the :ref:`Quote Management Flow <simple-quote-management>` / :ref:`Backoffice Quote Flow with Approvals <quote-management-with-approvals>` are inactive.
 Otherwise, use the Edit transition defined within the active workflow:

                .. image:: /user/img/sales/quotes/quotes_workflowedit1.png
+                  :alt: Click the Edit button within the active Backoffice Quote Flow with Approvals workflow

 To edit a quote: